 Delegations from over 100 countries and international organizations, 60 ministers, and more than 1,000 journalists, academics, and campaigners have pledged to take action to improve media freedom globally.

 According to a Eurobarometer survey, 83% of Europe’s population believe fake news is a real threat to democracy.

 The same study led to another interesting conclusion: fake news is likely to have the most influence on elections and political opinions.

 These results reveal the biggest concern that most people have.
 We don’t want our elections to be swayed by poor quality media sources.

 - Highlight fake news sites to advertisers and prevent such sites from making money on disinformation.

-- Make it known when someone is being targeted by a political ad or issue-based ad.
+- Users and readers should be aware when they are being targeted by a political ad or issue-based ad.